scoconno/scoconno.github.io/Teaching/Intro/4/Handout.md

 ## Introduction ##

 Ethics is one of the main specialities in philosophy.
 It is also the one that everyone has already had some familiarity.
 You have already had debates with family and peers about what's right or wrong.
-Even if you have had no debates, you already have opinions on a large number of these claims.
+Even if you have had no debates, you already have moral opinions.

 Try this as an introspection exercise: for each statement indicate whether you agree, disagree, or have no opinion.